ianandersonlol/DeepVariantFarm/README.md

 ## Requirements

-- Access to a FARM cluster with GPU resources(and on the Monroe Lab Group)
+- Access to a FARM cluster, and be on the Monroe Lab group.
+Currently there are only permissions for myself and the group.
+If you are another lab that wants to use it reach out and I will set it up on your group.
-- Singularity
 - Update the script with your output paths and email.
+-
 ## Usage

 To use this script, submit it to the SLURM scheduler with the `sbatch` command followed by the required input parameters: